FacebookRavelryInstagramYoutubePinterest

 8. Duplicate Stitch in Garter

-Way 9 : We are going to hide remaining threads in Rib
+Way 9 : Wecan use this way to hide remaining threads in Rib

 9. Up and down in a knit column on the wrong side

-Way 10 : We are going to hide remaining threads in Lace
+Way 10 : We can use this way to hide remaining threads in Lace

 10. Duplicate stitch (also known as Swiss darning)